jerboa88/rtg-for-outlook/README.md

   </p>

   <p class="projectDesc">
-    A browser extension that temporarily replaces private email content with random text for development purposes.
-This is used by the <a href="https://github.com/jerboa88/dark-mode-for-outlook">Dark Mode for Outlook</a> extension to generate screenshots that can be uploaded to extension stores.
+    A browser extension that temporarily replaces private email content in Outlook with random text for development purposes.
   </p>

   <br/>
 </div>

+## 👋 About
+A browser extension that temporarily replaces private email content in Outlook with random text for development purposes.
+This is used by the [Dark Mode for Outlook] extension to generate screenshots that can be uploaded to extension stores.

 ## 📦 Installation